ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 multiple times if needed, acting as translation between our `IO` monad, and the remote `RPC`/`DSL` monad.

 Both examples will generate the same session interactions with the server, given the same `Session`.
-The most straightforward JSON-RPC interaction is:
+The above example produces the following JSON-RPC interaction with the server:

 {% highlight json %}
---> {"jsonrpc": "2.0", "method": "say", "params": ["Hello. "]}
+--> {"jsonrpc": "2.0", "method": "say", "params": ["Hello, "]}
 // No reply
 --> {"jsonrpc": "2.0", "method": "say", "params": ["World "]}
 // No reply